How To Use Personal Deadlines In Your Email Marketing Sequences To Create FOMO

 This is a template that our team uses as a starting point for new subscriber sequences that we build:

 The first three and a half days are focused on content and education.
-It’s only about halfway through this email sequence that we introduce a special offer.
+We introduce a special offer only about halfway through this email sequence.

-On days 5 and 6, this is where you focus on presenting the details of the offer, answering common objections, and closing the sale.
+On days 5 and 6, you focus on presenting the offer’s details, answering common objections, and closing the sale.

-Notice how on day 6 we’re sending out three different emails.
-This is really important!
-Don’t be shy about sending multiple email reminders about your offer on the last day.
+Notice how, on day 6, we sent out three different emails.
+This is important!
+Don’t hesitate to send multiple email reminders about your offer on the last day.

 Adding multiple emails on the last day of your offer can dramatically increase your email conversion rates.
-Most of the time your subscribers just need to be reminded a few times about what you’re offering and when it’s going to expire!
+Most of the time, your subscribers must be reminded a few times about what you’re offering and when it will expire!

-And finally, on day 7 you can send out an email either congratulating them on their purchase (with info on the next steps), or if they don’t buy you can send them a quick survey asking for their feedback.
+Finally, on day 7, you can send an email either congratulating them on their purchase (with info on the next steps), or if they don’t buy, you can send them a quick survey asking for their feedback.

 5. Create Personalized FOMO Deadlines

-The term “FOMO” means, “the fear of missing out.”
-It’s a psychological bias humans have that creates anxiety about missing an opportunity.
+The term “FOMO” means “the fear of missing out.”
+A psychological bias humans have creates anxiety about missing an opportunity.

 Having an authentic deadline built into your offer is one of the most effective ways to increase conversions because it creates a sense of FOMO.

-So how do you set up a deadline that’s unique to each person that opts in?
+So, how do you set up a deadline unique to each person opting in?

-We’ve built Deadline Funnel exactly for this reason – to help you add real authentic urgency to marketing.
-It integrates with almost every landing page builder and email platform and is being used by thousands of marketers to increase conversions.
+We’ve built Deadline Funnel for this reason – to help you add authentic urgency to marketing.
+It integrates with almost every landing page builder and email platform, and thousands of marketers use it to increase conversions.

-If you don’t want to use a platform like Deadline Funnel to automatically manage your evergreen campaigns, here are some other ideas for adding deadlines to your email marketing:
+If you don’t want to use a platform like Deadline Funnel to manage your evergreen campaigns automatically, here are some other ideas for adding deadlines to your email marketing:

-• For new subscribers, offer a special bonus if they purchase your product within a week of signing up for your email list.
-Then ask them to forward their receipt to you showing when it was purchased.
+- For new subscribers, offer a special bonus if they purchase your product within a week of signing up for your email list.
+Then, ask them to forward their receipt showing when it was purchased to you.

-• Once you run your first product launch, set up a monthly process to send it out at the beginning of each month for anyone on your list who hasn’t purchased it previously.
+- Once you run your first product launch, please set up a monthly process to send it out at the beginning of each month for anyone on your list who hasn’t purchased it.

-When you bring each of the foundational elements together – user behavior, understanding who you’re writing for, delivering value, creating a structured offer sequence – and layer a personal deadline on top of that – you’ve created your first evergreen marketing campaign!
+When you bring each foundational element together – user behavior, understanding who you’re writing for, delivering value, creating a structured offer sequence – and layer a personal deadline – you’ve created your first evergreen marketing campaign!

 And from there, you can focus on increasing traffic and optimizing your campaign for even more conversions.